The yeast,

 be the first sign of undiagnosed diabetes mellitus.

-Hormonal imbalances also favour yeast growth.
+Hormonal imbalances also favor yeast growth.
 A weak

 immune system is also unable to fight Candida